cmzuo11/stKeep/README.md

 #### Learn ligand-receptor interaction strengths through the CCC module

-This function automatically learns gene-module representations by heterogeneous graph learning.
+This function automatically learns LRP interaction strength by the CCC module.
 It takes ~30 min for DLPFC_151507.

 ```
 python CCC_module.py --basePath ./test_data/DLPFC_151507/
 ```

 In running, the useful parameters:

 * lr_cci: defines learning rate parameters.
 The default value of the three parameters is 0.002.
 You can adjust them from 0.001 to 0.003 by 0.001;